What I help with

 I work with people who are low, flat, or struggling to function — whether that has come on suddenly or has been there for a long time.
 Sometimes depression is connected to a specific event.
 Sometimes it is harder to pin down.
 Either way, having somewhere to talk about it honestly, without having to perform being okay, makes a difference.

-We work at your pace.
+We take things at a speed that feels manageable.
 There is no expectation that you will arrive with insight or leave with solutions.
 Sometimes just being heard is where it starts.

 Guides on depression